 Measured sub-micron particles were found to exhibit surprising features for this region.
 Number concentrations were observed to show a significant step change as the ship moved south in the pack ice.
-Figure 1 shows that this step change was most pronounced in the CN3-10 size range, with an order of magnitude increase, while CN10 concentrations doubled.
-This step transition occurred between 64.39 and 64.46° S on the 29 September, co-inciding with a period during which the ship was drifting west with the pack ice during lce Station 1, and minimal latitudinal movement was occurring (Figure A3).
+Figure 1 shows that this step change was most pronounced in the CN{3-10} size range, with an order of magnitude increase, while CN{10} concentrations doubled.
+This step transition occurred between 64.39 and 64.46° S on the 29 September, coinciding with a period during which the ship was drifting west with the pack ice during Ice Station 1, and minimal latitudinal movement was occurring (Fig. A3).
 It is likely that the poorly defined latitudinal boundary observed in Fig. 1 is a result of drifting west across a zonally asymmetric atmospheric boundary at that location and time.

-It is postulated that this step change was a result of moving between the two major circulation cells influencing the region, the Polar and Ferrel cells, and whose boundary, the Polar Front, lies at approximately this latitude.
-This hypothesis was tested by analysing me-

-- teorological wind data obtained during the voyage and comparing to the expected surface winds in each cell.
+It is postulated that this step change was a result of moving between the two major circulation cells influencing the region, the polar and Ferrel cells, and whose boundary, the polar front, lies at approximately this latitude.
+This hypothesis was tested by analysing meteorological wind data obtained during the voyage and comparing to the expected surface winds in each cell.
 Wind roses were constructed utilising two subsets of the data, those south of the transition latitude, and those north.
-The resulting wind roses, shown as insets in Fig. 1, showed a significant difference between the two regions, with the southern dataset showing predominant easterlies, as would be expected in the Polar cell, while the northern - 25 dataset showed prevailing westerlies, consistent with Ferrel cell circulation.
-Interestingly, although the oceanic Polar Front was much further north of these latitudes (calculated as in Dong et al., 2006), sea surface temperatures measured during the sea ice portion of the voyage showed a small but significant change across the same boundary, moving from $-1.75\pm0.02\,^{\circ}$ C (median \pm median absolute deviation) north of the boundary, to -1.85 ± 0.01 °C to the south (see Appendix Fig. A2).
-These data support the inference that the measurement platform moved from the Ferrel cell, where low aerosol concentrations are observed, across the transition of the Polar Front, into the Polar cell, where enhanced concentrations were present.
+The resulting wind roses, shown as insets in Fig. 1, showed a significant difference between the two regions, with the southern data set showing predominant easterlies, as would be expected in the polar cell, while the northern data set showed prevailing westerlies, consistent with Ferrel cell circulation.
+Interestingly, although the oceanic polar front was much further north of these latitudes (calculated as in Dong et al., 2006), sea surface temperatures measured during the sea-ice portion of the voyage showed a small but significant change across the same boundary, moving from -1.75 ± 0.02 °C (median \pm median absolute deviation) north of the boundary, to -1.85 ± 0.01 °C to the south (see Appendix Fig. A2).
+These data support the inference that the measurement platform moved from the Ferrel cell, where low aerosol concentrations are observed, across the transition of the polar front, into the polar cell, where enhanced concentrations were present.